 Anxiety causes symptoms that are often hard to explain.
-Because anxiety causes negative thinking, it's easy to feel as though these symptoms are caused by something other than anxiety, and many people convince themselves that they have something much more serious, when in reality they're simply suffering from the strange nature of anxiety.
+Because anxiety causes negative thinking, it's easy to feel as though these symptoms are caused by something other than anxiety.
+Many people convince themselves that they have something much more serious when in reality they're simply suffering from the strange nature of anxiety.

 Is Anxiety Causing Your Leg Pain?

 Leg pain is a symptom that could be a sign of a serious health issue, but often is simply the result of some unusual body changes from anxiety.

 Our free 7-minute anxiety test will help you score your anxiety, compare it to others, and see if it's possible leg pain is a symptom.